-"Of course, there were many village people who indulged in these quiet mixtures of the hills, but, they were most of them for medicinal use, and, not one of them had the sharp refreshing taste that the little boy's had.
+"Of course, there were many village people who indulged in these quiet mixtures of the hills, but they were most of them for medicinal use, and, not one of them had the sharp refreshing taste that the little boy's had.

 "This is the story of the beginning of Dr. Swett's Root Beer and, one would almost say, after hearing it first hand from the kindly old doctor, that there is a flavor of all the wood plants in it.
 Elsewhere, there may be rivals in the field, but New England is faithful to Dr. Swett.
-He has never advertised greatly, and the others have perhaps outstripped him in notoriety in the West, but in his native country, the herb brew that contains the essence of his boyhood days is still the favorite.
+He has never advertised greatly, and the others have perhaps outstripped him in notoriety in the West, but, in his native country, the herb brew that contains the essence of his boyhood days is still the favorite the factory, one may get a glimpse of Dr. Swett himself overseeing things, and still looking after the oldest root beer in existence."